Categories: Windows

 There are certain factors that need to be considered when optimizing your home for daylighting.
 Many would assume that you need to resize the windows to get the most natural light, but the truth is, you need windows that have higher a glass-to-frame ratio.
 The stronger the frames, the slimmer they can be made.
 Placement is also important: the south-facing walls tend to get the most amount of light so the daylighting windows need to be positioned on these walls.

 Whether you need a casement or sliding window for your window replacement project, Renewal by Andersen® of Wyoming is here to help.
-Give us call at (307) 472-2199, or fill out our contact form.
+Give us a call at (307) 472-2199, or fill out our contact form.
 We serve customers in Douglas, Gillette and Cheyenne, WY.

 Andy Stellpflug